Bret Gilliam: Publishing

-Gilliam continues to serve as a contributing editor for diving periodicals such as Diver, Journal of Diving History, Tech Diving Mag, Undercurrent, Asian Diver, ADEX, Asian Geographic, International Society of Aquatic Medicine (ISAM) and Unterwasser (Germany).
+Gilliam continued to serve as a contributing editor for diving periodicals such as Diver, Journal of Diving History, Tech Diving Mag, Undercurrent, Asian Diver, ADEX, Asian Geographic, International Society of Aquatic Medicine (ISAM) and Unterwasser (Germany).

-He is the author or contributor to 72 books, over 1500 magazine articles, and over 100 magazine cover photos.
-He has also done numerous broadcast television interviews.
+Gilliam was the author or contributor to 72 books, over 1500 magazine articles, and over 100 magazine cover photos.
+He also took part in numerous broadcast television interviews.

-Service Activities
+Service activities

 Gilliam was elected to the Board of Directors by the National Association of Underwater Instructors membership in 1992.
 During his eight years on the board, he served as the chairman from 1994 to 1995.
 He also formed the philanthropic Diving Legacy Foundation as vehicle to make donations to various worthy recipients and projects in the diving industry.